Vivecccccc/llama-retrieval-plugin/README.md

 ## Contributors

-OpenAI & the entire ChatGPT plugins team along with everyone in the repo this was [forked from](https://github.com/openai/chatgpt-retrieval-plugin#contributors).
+We want to thank OpenAI & the entire ChatGPT plugins team along with everyone in the repo this was [forked from](https://github.com/openai/chatgpt-retrieval-plugin#contributors).
+Also want to thank the [Llama.cpp](https://github.com/ggerganov/llama.cpp) and the [LLaMA LLM](https://github.com/facebookresearch/llama) model from Facebook.

 - [saqadri](https://github.com/saqadri)
 - [Flux159](http://github.com/Flux159)